5 Major Types of Climates in the World: Understand Climate Zones

 - Subtypes of polar climates

-To identify a location’s climate, as a general rule, scientists need to look at the average weather conditions there for at least 30 years.
+When it comes to types of weather, they should be sunny, cloudy, windy, rainy, snowy, and more.
+But when it comes to different types of climates in the world, they should be tropical, temperate, and others.
+As a general rule, scientists need to look at the average weather conditions there for at least 30 years to identify a location's climate.
 Of course, different parts of the planet have different climates.
 According to the Koppen Climate Classification System, there are five primary types of climates on Earth.
 Let’s see what they are right now!

-Areas that have tropical climates
+Areas that have tropical climate

 Subtypes of tropical climates